HB 48: Concealed Carry/Emergency Medical Personnel

 North Carolinians Against Gun Violence strongly opposes HB 48, Concealed Carry/Emergency Medical Personnel.
 The bill would exempt from the concealed carry prohibition certain emergency medical services personnel while on duty providing tactical medical assistance to law enforcement in an emergency situation.

-- EMS personnel’s responsibility is to respond to emergencies and deliver medical care.
-Police are responsible for public safety at emergencies.
-EMS responders should be entirely focused on providing care.
-They should not be worrying about using a weapon or keeping their gun secured.
+- EMS’s responsibility is to respond to emergencies and deliver medical care.
+The police are responsible for public safety at emergencies, not EMS.
+EMS gun carrying can interfere with their duties.
+EMS emergency response should entirely focus on providing care.
+They should not be worried about keeping their gun secured.

-- EMS workers are often the first point of contact to individuals undergoing a mental health crisis.
+- EMS are often the first point of contact to individuals undergoing a mental health crisis.
 Their aim is to de-escalate and provide care, not escalate with a gun.
-Guns often escalate responding to a mental health crisis and can lead to a shooting.
-A Washington Post analysis of police shootings from 2015 to 2019 found that around a quarter of the people shot by police had a mental illness, and that these shootings are 39% more likely to occur in cities with fewer than one million people.1 Given that all NC cities are under one million people,2 these data are especially problematic for our state.
-Expanding interactions between individuals undergoing a mental health crisis and armed responders increases the likelihood of unnecessary fatal shootings.
+We know that responding to a mental health crisis with a gun often escalates the situation and can lead to a shooting.
+We also know that those suffering from mental illness are disproportionately shot by police.
+For example, in 2020 police shot and killed 8 people in North Carolina who had a known mental illness.
+Expanding the number of interactions between individuals undergoing a mental health crisis and armed responders increases the likelihood of unnecessary fatal shootings.

-- Knowing that EMS personnel may be armed may make individuals less likely to seek support when they need it, especially in communities where distrust of armed officers is high.
+- Knowing that EMS may be armed when responding to a crisis may make individuals feel less likely to reach out for support when they need it, especially within Black communities where distrust of law enforcement is high.

-Allowing on duty EMS personnel to carry a concealed firearm also conflicts with NC law and related Medical Board guidance.
-According to NC General Statutes 131E-155 definition: “Emergency medical services means services rendered by emergency medical services personnel in responding to improve the health and wellness of the community and to address the individual’s need for emergency medical care within the scope of practice as defined by the North Carolina Medical Board in accordance with G.S.
+According to definition in North Carolina General Statutes 131E-155: “Emergency medical services means services rendered by emergency medical services personnel in responding to improve the health and wellness of the community and to address the individual’s need for emergency medical care within the scope of practice as defined by the North Carolina Medical Board in accordance with G.S.
 143-514 in order to prevent loss of life or further aggravation of physiological or psychological illness or injury.”
+Allowing EMS personnel to carry a concealed firearm while on the job is in conflict with this definition.